fadinglightsarefading/schoolstuff/libft/README.md

 compiling it.
 That's how I do it, anyway.

 **Resources**\
-I can't provide these, since the README wasn't mandatory when I finished the Libft project, so I didn't make a record of it. -- I had a look at a few GitHub pages, and AI wasn't really used for anything else than debugging.
+I can't provide very many of these, since the README wasn't mandatory when I finished the Libft project, so I didn't make a record of it.
+For the linked lists, I used a document called 'Linked Lists Basics'.
+Besides that, I had a look at a few GitHub pages for others' Libft projects and StackOverflow questions that were asked by people in the past; and AI wasn't really used for anything else than debugging.

 **Detailed Description of the Library**
 - `ft_isalpha() ft_isdigit() ft_isalnum() ft_isascii() ft_isprint() ft_strlen() ft_memset()